 For the morning races – early!
 You’ll get this information in your packet at the expo, but for example, the Princess Half Marathon starts running buses at 3am, and they recommend everyone be on the bus no later than 4am.
-For an evening race such as the Tower of Terror 10 miler, which begins at 10pm, buses start running at 7pm and everyone should be on board no later than 8pm.
+Buses for the 10k races usually start at 3:30am.

 Which hotels are host hotels for each race?

 You can find this information on the RunDisney website – just click on the “travel” tab at the top and select which WDW or DL.
 Then there will be a list of the different races – pick the one you’re doing and there will be a drop down of what hotels are hosts for that race.
 Some, like the Princess Half, have every resort be a host.
 So no matter where you stay you will have bus transportation!
 Others usually have a couple of choices in each price bracket.

 Packet pick up is at the expo at the ESPN Wide World of Sports complex.
 You need a photo ID and your signed waiver (if you didn’t print it ahead of time you can print it there).
 You must pick up your own bib/packet, no one else can do it for you.
 Keep this in mind when making your travel plans!